RehanTaneja/AI-Document-Scanner/README.md

 # AI-Powered Document Scanner

 ## Overview
 This is an AI-powered document scanner that allows users to scan documents using their webcam or upload an image.
-The app processes the document, extracts text using **Tesseract OCR**, and displays the extracted content.
+The app processes the document, extracts text using **EasyOCR**, and displays the extracted content.

 ## Features
 - Upload an image or capture one using the webcam
 - Automatically detects and processes the document
-- Extracts text from the document using **Tesseract OCR**
+- Extracts text from the document using **EasyOCR**
 - Displays the extracted text in the app

 ## Technologies Used
 - **Streamlit** (for the web app)
 - **OpenCV** (for document processing)
 - **NumPy** (for image operations)
-- **Tesseract OCR** (for text extraction)
+- **EasyOCR** (for text extraction)

 ## Installation & Usage
 ### 1️⃣ Install Dependencies